-This page allows the user to use a web browser to remotely access files stored on an SD card or USB storage drive plugged into the router.
-You can access storage device by http://shareport.local when you enable SharePort Web Access
+This page allows the user to use a web browser to remotely access files stored on USB storage drive plugged into the router.

+You can access the storage device at http://shareport.local. when you enable SharePort Web Access

 Enable SharePort Web Tick this option to enable the share port here.
 By default, this value is 8181.